 Teaching Fables with Reading Standards

 “Let’s talk about reading first.
 In addition to answering questions, kids will hit four more literature standards.
 For example, they’ll learn to summarize and find a theme.
-In addition, they’ll analyze media, compare similar tales, and work with prose and drama.”
+In addition, they can analyze media, compare similar tales, and work with prose and drama.”

 “That’s a lot of standards covered,” Mr. Frank said.
 The other teachers nodded their heads.

-She pushed a few more pages toward her teammates.
-“The unit offers a bunch of higher order questions.
+Ms. Sneed pushed a few more pages toward her teammates.
+“The resource also offers a bunch of higher order questions.
 As you can see, the teacher can pose the questions – or kids can respond to question cards.”

 “What about written questions?” asked the woman on the right.

 “Ten sets of fables and questions are provided.
-Although I only plan to use a few.
+However, I only plan to use a few.
 I’ll keep the rest on hand for review later in the year.”
 Her teacher friends nodded.

-“To practice summarizing, several options are available.
-Kids can use foldables or a story arc template,” Ms. Sneed continued.
+“To practice summarizing,” Ms. Sneed continued, “I found another fables resource.
+Kids can use tables or a story arc template,” Ms. Sneed continued.

 The teachers passed around the story arc.
 “This matches the way we like to teach narrative writing,” one said.

 Ms. Sneed paused and smiled.
 “I know you’ll like this part.
 You know that pesky standard about text and media?
-Here it is.
+I found some activities to address it.
+We can use them when teaching fables!
 Kids analyze three one-page texts of “The Tortoise and the Hare.”
 With the first text, no illustrations are provided.
 For the second, students see a life-like illustration.
 The third text uses the cartoon illustration shown above.
 In the activity, students analyze how their perception of the characters changes with illustrations.
 Finally, they view a video version and analyze again.”

 “Well that seals the deal,” Mrs. Walton said.
 “I’m in!”